 An Easter Meditation

-But when Mary turns around, she sees Someone standing behind her.
+When Mary turns around, she sees Someone before her:

 It’s Jesus.
 Alive.

-But Mary doesn’t know it’s him.
+Mary doesn’t know it’s Jesus, though.
 She thinks he’s the gardener.4

 1. John 20:11-18.
 On the four Gospels (known as Matthew, Mark, Luke, and John) as ancient biography, see Pitts, A.W.
 (2020).
 The Fowler Fallacy: Biography, History, and the Genre of Luke-Acts.
 Journal of Biblical Literature, 139(2), 341-359 (esp.
 348-351); and Wright, N.T., & Bird, M.F.
 (2019).
 The New Testament in Its World: An Introduction to the History, Literature, and Theology of the First Christians, 681-684.
 Grand Rapids, MI: Zondervan Academic.